 You can create a spreadsheet that uses the formatting of a different language as long as you have more than one language in your device’s preferred language list.
 To use another language in your spreadsheet, you need to add an input source for that language (for example, a second keyboard) in System Settings (or System Preferences).

 Tip: In macOS 12 or later, you can translate text in your spreadsheet to another language, then choose if you want to copy the translation, replace the text with the translation and more.
 Select the text you want to translate, Control-click the selection, then choose Translate.
 To learn more about the Translate feature, see the macOS User Guide.

 Set up a keyboard or other input source for another language

-On your Mac, choose Apple menu > System Preferences > Keyboard > Input Sources.
+macOS 12 or earlier: Choose Apple menu > System Preferences > Keyboard > Input Sources.

 Click at the bottom of the left column, choose the keyboard you want to use, then click Add.

-Select the tickbox next to “Show Input menu in menu bar”.
+Turn on or select the tickbox next to “Show Input menu in menu bar”.

 For more information about input sources, click Help in the menu at the top of your screen, then search for “input sources”.

 If Numbers is open, quit Numbers and reopen it so that it recognises the source.